Gogmagog (giant)

 Gogmagog.
 This and Corineus were a pair of figures displayed at Guildhall, London, carved by Captain Richard Saunders in 1709.

 Gogmagog (also Goemagot, Goemagog, Goëmagot and Gogmagoc) was a legendary giant in the Matter of Britain.
-According to Geoffrey of Monmouth's Historia Regum Britanniae ("The History of The Kings of Britain", 12th century), he was a giant inhabitant of Cornwall, who was thrown off a cliff during a wrestling match with Corineus (the legendary namesake of Cornwall, and companion of Brutus of Troy).
+According to Geoffrey of Monmouth's Historia Regum Britanniae ("The History of The Kings of Britain", 12th century), he was a giant inhabitant of Cornwall who was thrown off a cliff during a wrestling match with Corineus (the legendary namesake of Cornwall and companion of Brutus of Troy).
 Later tradition expanded on this story, with Gogmagog described as a descendant of Albina, and the chieftain and largest of the giants found by Brutus and his men inhabiting the land of Albion.
-The effigies of Gogmagog and Corineus, used in English pageantry and later instituted as guardian statues at Guildhall in London eventually earned the familiar names "Gog and Magog".
+The effigies of Gogmagog and Corineus, used in English pageantry and later instituted as guardian statues at Guildhall in London, eventually earned the familiar names "Gog and Magog".

 Etymology

-The name "Gogmagog" is commonly derived from the biblical characters Gog and Magog; however, Peter Roberts, author of an 1811 English translation of the Welsh chronicle Brut Tysilio (itself a translation of Geoffrey of Monmouth's Historia Regum Britanniae), argued that it was a corruption of Cawr-Madog, supported by Ponticus Virunnius' spelling of the name as Goermagog.
+The name Gogmagog is commonly considered to be derived from the biblical characters Gog and Magog; however, Peter Roberts, author of an 1811 English translation of the Welsh chronicle Brut Tysilio (itself a translation of Geoffrey of Monmouth's Historia Regum Britanniae), argued that it was a corruption of Cawr-Madog, supported by Ponticus Virunnius' spelling of the name as Goermagog.